Thursday, April 28, 2011

 Making Organization Coordinate

-I'm slowly tackling all of my living room to-do projects and next up was to make my music storage less 'office supply store' and more 'decor'.
+I'm slowly tackling all of my living room to-do projects and next up was to make my music storage less office supply store and more decor.
 Being totally inspired by Tammy at Not Just Paper and Glue, I got a couple sets of Flyt magazine holders at Ikea (sets of 5 are only $1.99) to start.
 Before assembling them (they are packaged flat), I grabbed a paint brush and paint and gave them each 2 coats per side.
 To help coordinate them with our decor, I used the 3 main wall colors that we painted in our house.
-Blue from the master bedroom, kitchen, and laundry; Green from the dining room and hallway; and Tan from the living room and bathrooms.
+Blue from the master bedroom, kitchen, and laundry; green from the dining room and hallway; and tan from the living room and bathrooms.

 I chose those 3 colors as the main color schemes through the whole house because the public rooms are semi-open and flow into each other, and they fit my airy cottage theme that I'm going for with this house.

-In the magazine holders, I have 2 for childrens' beginner piano books, 1 for my music textbooks "The Dynamic Choral Director" for pleasure reading, anyone?, 1 for instrumental music, 1 for vocal worship music, 1 for worship piano, and 1 for classical piano.
+In the magazine holders, I have 2 for children's beginner piano books, 1 for my music textbooks (The Dynamic Choral Director for pleasure reading, anyone?), 1 for instrumental music, 1 for vocal worship music, 1 for worship piano, and 1 for classical piano.
 I debated about labeling them somehow but because this is in our living room and visible from the entry, living room, dining room, and kitchen, I wanted it to have a cleaner look.
 With the holders on the bottom shelf, I can look down and see which one holds which.
-They're so full, I have to dig a little to find any particular anyways.
+They're so full I have to dig a little to find any particular anyways.
 Maybe down the road, if I get completely inspired, I might make labels for them.

 Above the magazine holders, you can see 3 binders with coordinating paper.
 In those I have my funeral/wedding music, random sheet music, and 1 for my church worship team music.
-I just used standard 'view binders' and cut scrapbook paper to fit in the front, back, and spine pockets.
+I just used standard view binders and cut scrapbook paper to fit in the front, back, and spine pockets.

 I also have a basket with loose, soft-cover choral books next to my collection of hymnals.